What are the effects of interest rates on the stock market?

 There are many ‘interest rates’ in any economy, and they differ between institutions.
 However, the most important interest rate is set by central banks, and it affects all others.

-In the US, for instance, there are two entities – the Federal Funds Rate and the Federal Discount Rate.
+- In the US, there are two – the Federal Funds Rate and the Federal Discount Rate.
 The first is the rate at which banks borrow from each other and the second is the rate at which banks borrow from the Federal Reserve (Fed)

 When these are raised or lowered, the cost of borrowing charged by the banks to businesses, homeowners and consumers also increases or decreases.
 This essentially affects how much money people have left to spend in the economy.

-In 2022, the US Fed raised the interest rate by 0.25 percentage points, from 0.5% to 0.75%.1 As a result, some of the other interest rates imposed by commercial banks were directly affected by changes to the Bank Rate, which include the following:
+In 2022, both the BoE and US Fed raised the interest rate by 0.25 percentage points, from 0.5% to 0.75%.1 As a result, some of the other interest rates imposed by commercial banks were directly affected by changes to the Bank Rate, which include the following:

 - Prime rate: this is the rate at which bank charge their best clients with a good record of repayment